Smile Confidently with Dental Implants

 Invest In Your Health

 Dentures require goopy glue and daily removal for thorough cleaning.
 What a pain!
-With proper at home care–brushing twice a day and flossing–and professional care with regular cleanings at your family dentist, your dental implant can last your entire lifetime.
+With proper at home care–brushing twice a day and flossing–and professional care with regular cleanings at your local Escondido dentist, your dental implant can last your entire lifetime.

 What to Expect